elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 ### Connect to the KVM Server Remotely with virt-manager

-After the initial install of the OS is finished you don&#8217;t need to use SSH X-Forwarding to connect to the KVM server.
+After the initial install of the OS is finished you don't need to use SSH X-Forwarding to connect to the KVM server.
 Install **virt-manager** locally and then fire it up and when it starts up it will try to automatically connect to a hyper-visor:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/searching_for_available_hypervisors.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/searching_for_available_hypervisors.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/searching_for_available_hypervisors.png" alt="searching for available hypervisors Deploying a Test Windows Environment in a KVM Infrastucture" width="314" height="229" class="alignnone size-full wp-image-7941" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>